Va. Code § 18.2-388 makes it a crime to appear in public while intoxicated. The actual language from the statute is

 Public intoxication charges are easy for police to win.
 They only have to show that you were intoxicated and in a place visible to the public.
 That makes beating a public intoxication charge difficult, but if you're charged, it makes sense to consult an attorney about your options.
 At the very least, you can make an informed decision about whether you want to risk a permanent criminal record.

 Probably.
-In most cases, if you're found not guilty, you can petition to the circuit court to have the record expunged.
+In most cases, if you're found not guilty, you can petition the circuit court to have the record expunged.
 Please give me a call to discuss the expungement process.